jianjianhx/java-for-everyone/ch10/self-check.md

 7. Which objects are the event source and the event listener in the `ButtonViewer` program?

    `button` object is the event source and `listener` object is the event listener.
 8. Why is it legal to assign a `ClickListener` object to a variable of type `ActionListener`?

    `ClickListener` implements `ActionListener` interface.
 9. When do you call the `actionPerformed` method?

    You don’t.
 The Swing library calls the method when the button is clicked.
 10. Why would an inner class method want to access a variable from a surrounding scope?

     Direct access is simpler than the alternative— passing the variable as an argument to a constructor or method.
 11. How do you place the "Balance: . . ." message to the left of the "Add Interest" button?

     Add `resultLabel` to `panel` object first.

+## 10.3 Processing Text Input

+12. What happens if you omit the first JLabel object in the program of Section 10.3.1?

+    Then the text field is not labeled.
+The user will not know its purpose.
+13. If a text field holds an integer, what expression do you use to read its contents?

+    `Integer.parseInt(textField.getText())`
+14. What is the difference between a text field and a text area?

+    A text field can only be single-line; a text area can be multi-line.
+15. Why did the InvestmentFrame3 program call resultArea.setEditable(false)?

+    Because you only want the text area to show the output.
+It shouldn't accept any input.
+16. How would you modify the InvestmentFrame3 program if you didn’t want to use scroll bars?

+    Don't construct a `JScollPane` but add the `resultArea` to the panel directly.